 - While it may work well for businesses that sell standardized products or services, it may not be the best pricing method for service-based agencies that prioritize quality and expertise over price.

 Nobody likes to endure the pain of losing clients to competitors.
 Yet, it’s a common scenario most business owners have experienced.
 You invest your time and resources in nurturing a relationship only for the prospect to back out at the last minute.
 Why?
 Because they got a better deal elsewhere.
+This is why many consider competitive pricing strategy as the best pricing strategy for staying in the game.

 What is a competitive pricing strategy?